fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 Team.belongsToMany(User, { through: Membership })
 ```

-These allow Sequelize to make queries that retrieve, for example, all notes of a user, or all members of a team.
+These allow Sequelize to make queries that retrieve, for example, all the notes of users, or all members of the team.

-The definitions also allow us to directly access the user's notes, for example, in code.
-In the following, we will retrieve a user with id 1 and print the notes associated with that user:
+The definitions also allow us to access directly in the code, e.g. user notes.
+In the following, we will search a user with id 1 and print the the notes associated with the user:

 ```js
 const user = await User.findByPk(1, {